LIMUNIMI/ASMD/docs/Reproduce_from_scratch.rst

 --------------------------------

 You can run the script with ``python 3``.
-You can also skip the already existing datasets by simply add their names as argument.
+You can also skip the already existing datasets by using the ``--blacklist`` argument.
 If you do this, their ground truth will not be added to the final archive, thus, remember to backup the previous one and to merge the archives.